vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/councils/dmb.md

 (dmb)=
 # Developer Membership Board

-The Ubuntu Developer Membership Board grants Membership to {ref}`Ubuntu Developers <ubuntu-developers>`.
+The Ubuntu Developer Membership Board grants Membership to {ref}`Ubuntu Developers <ubuntu-developer-membership>`.
 The term for DMB membership is 2 years.
 You can find the list of current [Developer Membership Board members](https://launchpad.net/~developer-membership-board/+members) on Launchpad.

 ## Communication

-The DMB currently meets every two weeks in [`#meeting:ubuntu.com`](https://matrix.to/#/#meeting:ubuntu.com) on Monday alternating between 13:00 UTC and 15:30 UTC.
+The DMB currently meets every two weeks in {matrix}`meeting` on Monday alternating between 13:00 UTC and 15:30 UTC.
 See [DMB agenda](https://discourse.ubuntu.com/t/ubuntu-developer-membership-board-agenda/66634).

-You can reach the board by emailing `devel-permissions@lists.ubuntu.com`.
+Most asynchronous conversation happens on the [`devel-permissions` mailing list](https://lists.ubuntu.com/mailman/listinfo/devel-permissions).
-This mailing list is public ([`devel-permissions@archives`](https://lists.ubuntu.com/archives/devel-permissions/)) and our general process and policy discussions are public;
+This mailing list is public ([`devel-permissions@archives`](https://lists.ubuntu.com/archives/devel-permissions/)), as are our general process and policy discussions.
-if exceptionally private communication is required, such as discussing the performance of an individual, then use the private list at `developer-membership-board@lists.ubuntu.com`.
+If private communication is required, such as discussing the performance of an individual, then use the [private `developer-membership-board` list](https://lists.ubuntu.com/mailman/listinfo/developer-membership-board).
+A private Matrix room may also be used (by invitation only).

-You can discuss developer application matters on the [`#devel:ubuntu.com`](https://matrix.to/#/#devel:ubuntu.com).
+You can discuss developer application matters on the {matrix}`devel` Matrix channel.

 ## Applying for Developer Membership